25 Startling Social Media Addiction Statistics (2024)

 67% of US adults believe that social media consumption is directly related to feelings of social isolation and loneliness.
 38% believe that social media impacts mental health in a negative way.
 And perhaps most shockingly, 74% believe that social media usage has an impact on suicide rates.

-39% of Americans think social media is bad for society (YouGov)
+Around 2 in 5 Americans think social media is bad for society (YouGov)

 According to YouGov, almost twice as many American adults think social media is bad for society (39%) as the opposite (22%).
 27% think social media is neither a good nor bad thing, while 12% are undecided.

-4 out of 10 Gen Z adults attribute negative feelings to social media (Hill Holiday)
+Around 4 out of 10 Gen Z adults attribute negative feelings to social media (Hill Holiday)

 41% of Gen Z adults say social media consumption makes them feel sad, anxious, or depressed.
 Additionally, 29% say social media has affected their self-esteem or made them feel insecure, and 22% say social media makes them feel like they’re missing out.
 Despite that, 77% believe that social media’s benefits outweigh its drawbacks.